Which Grocery Stores Offer the Best Prices?

 Whole Foods remains an expensive choice—and its ratings for quality continue to dip.

-When Amazon purchased Whole Foods in 2017, many consumers were excited by the prospect of paying Amazon-like prices for Whole Foods-quality products.
-That hasn’t happened.
+When Amazon purchased Whole Foods in 2017, many experts predicted the combination would punish its supermarket competition by combining Whole Foods’ solid reputation with Amazon’s pursuit of distribution perfection.
+Many consumers hoped they’d pay Amazon-like prices for Whole Foods-quality products.
+That hasn’t materialized.

-Whole Foods built a loyal following by offering high-quality produce, meat, prepared foods, and generic staples, and has always earned high marks in our surveys of consumers, especially for produce and meat quality.
-While Whole Foods’ customers continue to rate it fairly highly, on our “overall quality” survey question its ratings have dropped significantly.
+Whole Foods built a loyal following by offering high-quality produce, meat, prepared foods, and generic staples.
+For years it earned high marks in our surveys of consumers, especially for produce and meat quality.
+Now, Whole Foods’ customers give it far lower scores: On our “overall quality” survey question its score has dropped significantly.

 Our price survey found that Whole Foods remains among the most expensive among the big chains we shopped in each of the seven metro areas.